tsuru/tsuru/docs/managing/provisioners.rst

 create a Node resource using the Kubernetes API and will assume that the new node already has a kubelet process running on it and that it's accessible to the Kubernetes API server.

+Tsuru supports some Kubernetes-specific configurations, check :doc:`tsuru.yaml docs </using/tsuru.yaml>` for more details.